mjrusso/mountain/README.md

 _\* Technically, there's not really anything in Mountain that's Fountain-specific, besides the usage of the
 [notes syntax](http://fountain.io/syntax#section-notes) (`[[ ]]`) to specify
 "directives" (details below).
-However, it was built specifically to make working with long Fountain documents more palatable._
+That being said, Mountain was built specifically to make working with long Fountain documents more palatable._

 ## Directives